 The Museum is also a favorite place of the regional public.
 Thousands each year attend seminars, programs, field trips and activities sponsored by the Museum and designed specifically for the public.

 The Museum is open during regular college hours during the week, but because there are classes in session in the building, we ask that visitors be quiet as they explore.
 It is open on weekends only when there are other activities in the building.
-If you are coming with a group, please contact us first.
-For a guided tour, call 916-660-7995 and leave a message.

 Get on the Museum events email list.
 Send a request to firstname.lastname@example.org